bitnet-io/bitnet-core/README.md

-# building the project
+* building the project
+* (linux systems require boost, qt5, libdb-cxx-5.3-dev and a few other packages provided by the (build-deps.sh scripts)

-# ubuntu/debian systems with either 1.65 or 1.67 boost installed (pulled from the build-deps.sh script)
+* ubuntu/debian systems with either 1.65 or 1.67 boost installed (pulled from the build-deps.sh script)
 ```
 git clone https://github.com/bitnet-io/bitnet-core
 cd bitnet-core